TheNinth7/evcc-garmin/docs/README.md

 </table>

 The forecast displays the remaining energy for today, tomorrow, and partially for the day after tomorrow.
 Since data is available for a 48-hour period, the forecast for the day after tomorrow includes values up to the current time.

+The view includes an option equivalent to the "Adjust solar forecast based on real production data" setting in the evcc user interface.
+When this option is enabled in the [Site Settings](#sites) of the app, the forecast view will display data adjusted using the scale factor provided by evcc.
+This adjustment is indicated by the label "adj. w/ real data" in the view.

 ### Navigation Flow: one site, launched from glance